niflylab/TACI_CalciumImagingPlugin/README.md

 2) RENAME must be executed if using other confocal microscopes that export .tif files:
 	- The files must be exported as .tif.
-	- Since the naming systems are different for Nikon, Leica, Zeiss etc. the rename function is applied and the filename, prefix, capitalization, digit count, post text, and order within the name of each variable is defined within the name.
+	- Since the naming systems are different for Nikon, Leica, Zeiss, etc. the rename function is applied, and the filename, prefix, capitalization, digit count, post text, and order within the name of each variable are defined within the name.
 Then each file is copied and renamed to be compatible with ORGANIZE.
 As an example, Practice > renameNeuron0to2.
 These files are exported as *renameNeuron0to2Z#T#ni.tif*.
-The rename function would create a copy with the folowing name: *Neuron0to2_r_t#z#.tif*
+The rename function would create a copy with the following name: *Neuron0to2_r_t#z#.tif*
 		- For the example these are the inputs:
 	 	<img width="698" alt="Screen Shot 2022-07-06 at 9 07 23 PM" src="https://user-images.githubusercontent.com/23412608/177667917-d50b90be-5478-4f06-a8ff-f426f7595709.png">